-Compared with previous studies, the scaffolds designed by this numerical simulation method perform better.
-Triangle scaffolds were superior to square and cylindrical scaffolds in both FSS on scaffold surface and FSS on cell surface, so triangle scaffolds would be a more favorable choice for bone repair.
+Compared to previous studies, the scaffolds designed by this numerical simulation method perform better.
+Triangle scaffolds were superior to square and cylindrical scaffolds in both FSS on scaffold surface and FSS on cell surface, so they can become a more favorable choice for bone repair.